heroku/node-heroku-client/docs/appTransfer.md

 ### `state`

-*New state of the transfer; accepted/declined/pending.*
+*new state of the transfer; accepted/declined/pending.*

 Example | Serialized? | Type
 --- | --- | ---